-The Center for Native American Studies offers a holistic curriculum rooted in Native American themes th
+The Center for Native American Studies offers a holistic curriculum rooted in Native American themes that

-- challenges students to think critically and communicate effectively about Indigenous issues with emphasis on Great Lakes Indigenous perspectives,
+- challenge students to think critically and communicate effectively about Indigenous issues with emphasis on Great Lakes Indigenous perspectives,

-- stimulates further respectful inquiry about Indigenous people, and
+- stimulate further respectful inquiry about Indigenous people, and

-- provides active learning and service learning opportunities that strengthen student engagement, interaction, and reciprocity with Indigenous communities.
+- provide active learning and service learning opportunities that strengthen student engagement, interaction, and reciprocity with Indigenous communities.